-In this simple, step by step guide you will learn how to start a WordPress blog in 2020, even if you’re a complete beginner and have never done this before.
+In this simple, step by step guide you will learn how to start a WordPress blog on Bluehost in 2020, even if you’re a beginner and have never done this before.

 You don’t need any previous web design experience, you certainly don’t need any expert programming experience and you definitely don’t need to pay anyone anything to do it for you (I will even setup your blog for you for FREE if you want).